Maintaining F-1 Status

 - transfer to a different school.

-You may request an extenstion through the online document request form.
+You may request an extension through the online document request form.
 Through this online request, you will be provided the link to the Program Extension Form which you will need to take to your academic advisor to complete his/her section of the form and submit the form to the IPO.

 If approved, your IPO advisor will issue a new I-20 or DS-2019.